Dungeon Masters Screen: Reception

 The first edition version of the Dungeon Masters Screen was a Gamer's Choice award-winner.

 The revised first edition REF1 screen was given a fairly balanced review by Jez Keen in Imagine magazine.
 Keene called the info sheet a useful memory aid but missed information on player character races and the types of weapons and armor available to each class.
 Keen called the Players' Screen "less useful", wondering what exactly the players have to screen.
 The Players' Screen contained standard tables on spells, weapons, and equipment, as well as the "to hit" tables and, according to Keen, allocates "an extraordinary amount of space" to grenade-like missiles.
 As for the DM Screen, Keen noted that the tables contain nothing surprising but since the reference tables in the Dungeon Master's Guide are much less useful than those in the Player's Handbook, the reviewer "has used them and will continue to do so".

+Keith Eisenbeis reviewed the 2nd edition product in a 1993 issue of White Wolf.
+He praised the accompanying adventure, but was negative about the screen itself, stating "it is both plain and uninspiring", and noted that it did not make good use of space.
+He rated it overall at a 2 out of 5 possible points.

 Trenton Webb reviewed the AD&D second edition Dungeon Master Screen & Master Index for Arcane magazine, rating it a 7 out of 10 overall.
 He felt that finding information on the screens "can prove a little tricky, since the screens were obviously laid out by Jackson Pollock".
 He called the indices "an exercise in clear and consise functionality" and that using the "effective notation system, it's easy to find anything" listed in the index, but cautioned that "you have to think in TSR terms and titles to find the entry".
 Webb summed up his review of the Dungeon Master Screen & Master Index by saying: "The index is essential stuff; the screens less so, since most DMs have evolved their own screen or alternative system for ready reference.
-But it's well worth £6 to be able to quickly find every rule you know you've read but forgotten previously where..."Dungeons & Dragons Dungeon Masters Screen won the 2015 Gold Ennie Award for "Best Aid/Accessory".
+But it's well worth £6 to be able to quickly find every rule you know you've read but forgotten previously where..."

+In a retrospective review of Dungeon Masters Screen in Black Gate, Scott Taylor said "Those early years using the 1st Edition AD&D mechanics are the times I think screens mattered most.
+In that system you needed the screens for easy access to the elaborate 'to hit' charts and saving throws.
+It was the perfect place to house them, and I'm not sure if this was the initial design concept, but whatever the case it worked very well.
+Assuming this was their primary purpose then the secondary consequence of the screen was, and still is, the true genius behind it all, that being the ability to hide the dice from the prying eyes of the players."Dungeons & Dragons Dungeon Masters Screen won the 2015 Gold Ennie Award for "Best Aid/Accessory".